Ninjaruss/Monopoly/README.md

 - Management of dependencies
 - Further experience with JavaScript
 - Postgres pg-promise
-- Usage of Express for the backend
+- Usage of Express and Node.js for the backend